GoshaNice/HW_NV_2023/README.md

 ## Synthesize something:

-The phonemes to synthesize should be in "test_data_folder/input.txt"
+The melspectrograms to synthesize should be in "test_data_folder/"

 ```shell
 make synthesize